-Kidnapped twice by the same man years apart - the real-life story of Jan Broberg
+Kidnapped twice by the same man years apart – the real-life story of Jan Broberg

-Exclusive: Kidnapped twice by the same man years apart - the staggering real-life story of Jan Broberg
+Kidnapped twice by the same man years apart – the staggering real-life story of Jan Broberg

-A true crime drama coming to Peacock is based on a mind-boggling 1970s kidnap case in Idaho when a trusted church member and father of five kidnapped an adolescent family friend twice.
+Exclusive: A true crime drama coming to Peacock is based on a mind-boggling 1970s kidnap case in Idaho when a trusted church member and father of five abducted an adolescent family friend twice.
 Victim Jan Broberg tells her story to Sheila Flynn

 The first time Jan Broberg was kidnapped as a child, her parents and investigators in their tight-knit, conservative Idaho community barely knew how to define a pedophile.
 In the 1970s, FBI agents were out of their depth when it came to child molestation, according to one of the men on the case.